 The temple complex is located on the banks of Indersagar Lake.
 The beautifully sculpted temple complex includes 108 temples within its high walls, made out of marble and sandstone.
 The main Shrine is a double storied building, looks magnificent with its pyramidal style of roof and beautifully carved tower.
 The temple sanctum sanctorum houses a four faced black stone statue of Lord Shiva with Brahma facing west, Vishnu facing north, Shiva facing south and Surya facing east.

-Outside the temple are the statues of Nandi, Shiva's bull and ...
+Outside the temple are the statues of Nandi, ...

 Pilgrimage | Adventure / Trekking